Home » America’s new tech doctrine is built around trusted allies. Here’s where Italy fits in

 That is the logic behind Pax Silica.
 Rather than a technological fortress, it is conceived as a coalition of complementary capabilities.
 One partner contributes compute, another industrial manufacturing, another research, another critical minerals or energy infrastructure.
 The objective is integration, not duplication.

-• Speaking to the Financial Times, Helberg explained the rationale behind the initiative in broader geopolitical terms: “There’s no grouping that’s purpose-built to manage the AI economy at a time when AI is revolutionising the shape of the global economy.”
+• Speaking to the Financial Times, Helberg explained the rationale behind the initiative in broader geopolitical terms:“There’s no grouping that’s purpose-built to manage the AI economy at a time when AI is revolutionising the shape of the global economy.”

 • That helps explain why the administration sees Pax Silica not simply as another diplomatic forum, but as an institutional answer to a gap left by existing formats such as the G7 and G20.

-The broader message is directed at America’s allies.
+The bigger picture: The broader message is directed at America’s allies.
 Much of Europe continues to frame technology policy around the concept of “digital sovereignty.”
 Washington increasingly appears to be asking a different question: what unique contribution can each ally make to a shared technology ecosystem?

-The difference reshapes industrial policy itself.
+• The difference reshapes industrial policy itself.
 Instead of encouraging dozens of national champions to develop similar technologies, the objective becomes identifying complementary specializations while building trusted strategic interdependence across the alliance.

-• Viewed through that lens, the ongoing U.S.-Italy dialogue on Trusted Technologies takes on broader significance.
+Italy fits in.
+Viewed through that lens, the ongoing U.S.-Italy dialogue on Trusted Technologies takes on broader significance.

-The underlying question is not simply how to coordinate research or industrial policy.
+• The underlying question is not simply how to coordinate research or industrial policy.
 It is how each trusted partner can create the greatest value within a shared ecosystem while preserving control over strategically sensitive technologies and reducing dependence on systemic competitors.

-• Whether this vision can coexist with Europe’s ambitions for strategic autonomy remains an open debate.
+EU strategic dilemma.
+Whether this vision can coexist with Europe’s ambitions for strategic autonomy remains an open debate.

 • Many European governments continue to view domestic technological capacity as essential for reducing external dependencies.
 Helberg turns that argument on its head.
 The greater vulnerability, he suggests, lies in spending scarce resources replicating technologies others already produce instead of investing in the next generation of innovation—the one that ultimately creates lasting strategic advantage.

-• If Pax Silica evolves into the organizing framework for American technology diplomacy, these bilateral and minilateral partnerships could become the mechanisms through which Washington translates its strategy into practical cooperation with trusted allies.
+• Italy’s participation in this week’s AI Opportunity declaration suggests that Washington’s vision is already moving from theory to diplomacy.
+If Pax Silica evolves into the organizing framework for American technology diplomacy, bilateral and minilateral initiatives such as the U.S.-Italy dialogue on Trusted Technologies could become the mechanisms through which Washington translates its strategy into practical cooperation with trusted allies.

-The bottom line: Helberg’s essay is best understood not as a critique of the U.N.’s digital agenda, but as a blueprint for a new Western technology order.
-In that vision, competitiveness will depend less on national technological self-sufficiency than on occupying an indispensable position inside a trusted innovation ecosystem.
+• In that vision, competitiveness will depend less on national technological self-sufficiency than on becoming an indispensable node inside a trusted innovation ecosystem.

-(Photo: X, @UnderSecE)
+(Photo: X, @ItalyinUS)

 Subscribe to our newsletter